SamsungInternet/snapwat/README.md

 # snapwat?

-**Disclaimer: Snapwat is a product of a learning process for me (I'm [sharing that](https://medium.com/samsung-internet-dev/things-i-learned-making-a-progressive-web-app-for-super-selfies-49e76d154e4f#.3m59s4t4n) as I go) and it's a work in progress.
-It shouldn't be seen as a best practice guide (yet)!**

-[sna**pwa**t](https://snapw.at) is a demo to showcase progressive web app capabilities.
+[sna**pwa**t](https://snapw.at) is a demo to showcase Progressive Web App capabilities.

-The idea of the app is to let you doodle and add emojis etc. on top of photos or your live camera feed.
+The app lets you doodle and add emojis on top of photos or your live camera feed, then save and/or share your creation!

 <img src="docs/snapwat-snapshots.png?raw=true" alt="A snapwat" width="600px"/>

+*Disclaimer*: Snapwat is a product of a learning process for me (I'm [sharing that](https://medium.com/samsung-internet-dev/things-i-learned-making-a-progressive-web-app-for-super-selfies-49e76d154e4f#.3m59s4t4n) as I go) and it's a work in progress.
+It shouldn't be seen as a best practice guide (yet)!
+For a best practices guide for getUserMedia, see: [developers.google.com/web/fundamentals/native-hardware/capturing-images/](https://developers.google.com/web/fundamentals/native-hardware/capturing-images/)

 ## How to use it

-* First, choose whether to use/take a photo, or switch on your camera (recommended if your browser has support).
+* First, choose whether to use/take a photo, or switch on your camera.
+* You can tap 'Tools' to switch between the pencil (default), brush and emoji stamp.
-* Select a pencil colour and drawing over the camera view.
+* Tap 'Options' to set the pencil/brush colour and size.
+Draw over the photo/camera view as you wish.
-* Select an emoji from the emoji menu and touch on the camera view to stamp it as a sticker.
-Tap and drag to move an emoji around.
+* For emojis, select one from the emoji menu and touch on the photo/camera view to stamp it as a sticker.
+* Tap and drag an emoji to move it around.
 Pinch an emoji to resize it.
 * When you're ready, press the 'next' arrow.
 The snapwat will be displayed.
 * Tap and hold / right-click and choose your device's Save / Download option to save the image.
 (Unfortunately it doesn't seem possible right now to download the generated file automatically across mobile browsers - [more about that here](https://medium.com/samsung-internet-dev/things-i-learned-making-a-progressive-web-app-for-super-selfies-49e76d154e4f)).
-* Or press the tweet button and share it directly via the Twitter API.
+* Or press the 'Tweet' button and share it directly via the Twitter API.
 (It will request read/write access for your Twitter account, but it will only ever be used to share your snapwats with your permission.
 It uses [hello.js](https://adodson.com/hello.js/) with their [default auth proxy](https://auth-server.herokuapp.com/)).
-* Be sure to share your beautiful creations with the world, hashtag snapwat!
+* Be sure to share your beautiful creations with the world, *hashtag snapwat*!

 ## Browser Support